50 StatesFacts & TriviaPlaces

 48. Unfortunately, 88% of the forestland in Kentucky is privately owned, according to the Kentucky EEC.

-49. Kentucky borders 7 different states: Ohio, Missouri, Indiana, Illinois, Virginia, West Virginia, Tennessee.
+49. Kentucky borders 7 different states: Ohio, Missouri, Indiana, Illinois, Virginia, West Virginia, and Tennessee.

 What are some places to visit in Kentucky?